 “My accountant once said to me, ‘Stack your cheddar,’ and that’s one of my favorite pieces of advice about opening an account and putting money where you can’t touch it,” Zweig said.

 A side hustle is a good way to chisel away at your debt and earn cash to invest in your business.

 Your business doesn’t have to go full steam ahead right away.
 If you can’t afford to go all out right now, start slowly, Pomije said.
 Get the ball rolling with small, inexpensive tasks that establish your brand’s presence.

 “Create a logo, set up your social media accounts [and] even buy the domain name for your business,” Pomije said.
 “These are all things you can do at a low cost that will help get your new business up and running.”

 You can start marketing your business with some creative, low-cost strategies.
 Tayne suggests personable, memorable and eye-catching social media campaigns.

 “Images speak louder than words,” she said.
 “Create a [visual] advertising campaign that makes an impression.
 This can be low in budget and gain you more clients.”

 Although it may be tempting to use your profits to pay down your personal debts, Tayne said your business’s growth needs to come first.

-Julie Ritzer Ross contributed to the reporting and writing in this article.
-Some source interviews were conducted for a previous version of this article.
+Tejas Vemparala and Max Freedman contributed to this article.
+Source interviews were conducted for a previous version of this article.